MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 The `Color` attribute is specified as either a Hexadecimal Color or a High Dynamic Range Color.

-The `Opacity` attribute is optional and can be specified with the `O` attribute command and a opacity value in the range [0, 1].
+The `Opacity` attribute is optional and can be specified with the `O` attribute command and an opacity value in the range [0, 1].

 Example: